lambdageek/centrinel/README.md

 cabal install --dependencies-only
 cabal configure
 cabal build
-cabal install     # needed to get include/heapguard.h in the right place
+cabal install     # needed to get include/centrinel.h in the right place
 ```

-### The `include/heapguard.h` header ###
+### The `include/centrinel.h` header ###

-The last step of the installation instructions, above, copies the heapguard
+The last step of the installation instructions, above, copies the centrinel
-header [include/heapguard.h](include/heapguard.h) to the right place (in the
+header [include/centrinel.h](include/centrinel.h) to the right place (in the
-sandbox) so that heapguard can find it.
+sandbox) so that centrinel can find it.

-This header defines `__HEAPGUARD__` to `1` to indicate that heapguard is
+This header defines `__CENTRINEL__` to `1` to indicate that centrinel is
-running; `__HEAPGUARD_MANAGED_ATTR` attribute and `__HEAPGUARD_MANAGED_REGION`
+running; `__CENTRINEL_MANAGED_ATTR` attribute and `__CENTRINEL_MANAGED_REGION`
 attribute specifier that you can use to annotate your structs, as well as
 macros to define away certain GCC primitives that are not understood by
 `language-c`.

-The header is automatically included by heapguard, you don't have to include it explicitly.
+The header is automatically included by centrinel, you don't have to include it explicitly.

 ## Usage ##

-You should now be able to play around with it using `cabal run heapguard --
+You should now be able to play around with it using `cabal run centrinel --
 [ARGS]` (or `cabal repl` if you want to run the various steps separately).
-Additionally, there is a script `heapguardcc` which can be used as `CC` in
+Additionally, there is a script `centrinelcc` which can be used as `CC` in
 `make` invocations as a drop-in replacement for `gcc` or `clang`.

 ### Just run the binary on a C file ###

-Usage: `heapguard [cc-opts] C-FILE`
+Usage: `centrinel [cc-opts] C-FILE`

 The program understands a modicum of `cc` command line options (and will
 silently drop others that it doesn't know) such as `-D` and `-I` and `-U`.

 ```
-$ cabal run heapguard -- c-examples/attrib.c
+$ cabal run centrinel -- c-examples/attrib.c
 Errors:
 c-examples/attrib.c:28: (column 2) [WARNING]  >>> Region mismatch: Region 1 and Region 2
   Additional locations: